 Fifteen years ago – hell, 10 years ago – you could quite confidently take to land-based or online tables and make a decent profit just by playing with a few solid moves.
 In 2017, however, there are solid players wherever you turn, and even the best pros struggle to keep up.

-To keep one step ahead of the pack you should invest in one of our top titles below.
+To keep one step ahead of the pack you should invest in one of our best poker books below.
 Even if you can't digest everything in one go (and we suggest dipping into the best ones a chapter at a time) you will come out the other side a more rounded player as a result.
 And don't forget to email us your latest results from that MTT you crushed!
 Read on to find the best poker books of 2017.

 American poker pro Owen Gaines didn't play a professionally until he was 22, but has now racked up over 10 million hands online and makes a very healthy living from the game.
 Gaines puts much of his success down to prolific reading on the subject and the early books he devoured inspired him to get writing himself.
 ‘Hole Card Confessions' is one of four published books by Gaines on the subject of poker, and includes over 100 answers to key questions confronting poker players at every level.
 Gaines believe the huge number of hands he's played gives him the sample size to address poker tactics with a level of accuracy you won't find anywhere else.